m-w-a/pywg/README.txt

 Unit Tests
 ----------
+Can be found in "./lang" and "./util".
-All unit tests except for the ones in pywg/util/tests_ExecutingScript can be run via pywg/runtest.py.
-For the former, one has to run pywg/util/tests_ExecutingScript/runtest.sh.
+All unit tests except for the ones in "./util/tests_ExecutingScript" can be run via "./runtest.py".
+For the former, one has to run "./util/tests_ExecutingScript/runtest.sh".

 Sample Usage
 ------------